I was born upon a prairie where the wind blew free and there was nothing to break the light of the sun.

-Ben Pfeiffer’s writing has appeared in Fiction Writers Review, The Paris Review Daily, and The Kansas City Star, among other venues.
-He is a frequent contributor at The Brooklyn Rail and the asst. interviews editor at The Rumpus.
-He has taught creative writing for six years, including at the University of Kansas, where he completed his MFA, and where he served as a founding editor at Beecher’s.
-In 2010, he translated Carl Sandburg’s “And This Will Be All” into Russian (with Irina Six), which was set to music by Andrew Paul Jackson and performed by Michael Spyres, tenor, and the Moscow Chamber Orchestra conducted by Constantine Orbelian.
+Ben Pfeiffer’s writing has appeared in The Brooklyn Rail, The Paris Review Daily, and The Kansas City Star, among other venues.
+He is also the Interviews Editor at The Rumpus.
+He has taught creative writing for seven years, including at the University of Kansas, where he completed his MFA, and where he served as a founding editor at Beecher’s.
+In 2010, he translated Carl Sandburg’s “And This Will Be All” into Russian (with Irina Six), which was set to music by Andrew Paul Jackson and performed by Michael Spyres, tenor, and the Moscow Chamber Orchestra.

 A review of Eula Biss’s On Immunity: An Inoculation in the Brooklyn Rail.